-- \rightarrow When purchasing new white goods, select one that is the right size for your needs with as high an energy efficiency rating as possible. - \rightarrow Locate fridges and freezers away from direct sunlight or heat producing appliances (such as cookers and dishwashers). - ightarrow Ensure adequate ventilation at the rear, top and sides of the refrigerator. - ightarrow If you have more than one fridge, switch the additional one off when not needed. - \rightarrow Install a clothes line (taking into account maximum solar benefit and privacy and screening issues).
-Avoid using electric clothes dryers. - \rightarrow Use cold water for clothes washing as much as possible.
+- → When purchasing new white goods, select one that is the right size for your needs, with a high energy efficiency rating (above 3.5 stars). - → Locate fridges and freezers away from direct sunlight or heat producing appliances (such as cookers and dishwashers). - ightarrow Ensure adequate ventilation at the rear, top and sides of the refrigerator. - ightarrow If you have more than one fridge, switch the additional one off when not needed. - → Install a clothes line (taking into account maximum solar benefit and privacy and screening issues).
+Avoid using electric clothes dryers. - → Use cold water for clothes washing as much as possible.